Reversing The Pandemic of Vitamin D Deficiency to Keep us Happy, Healthy, and Strong

 Busting a Vitamin D Myth and Vitamin D Depression Connection

-I recently interviewed an integrative psychiatrist, Dr. Sarah VanAnrooy on The Randy and Christa Show (I will be sharing that segment soon) and she shared that melanoma, the deadliest form of skin cancer, is linked to the combination of frequent sunburns in childhood and a Vitamin D deficiency.
+I recently interviewed an integrative psychiatrist, Dr. Sarah VanAnrooy on The Randy and Christa Show (I will be sharing that segment soon) and she shared that melanoma, the deadliest form of skin cancer, is linked to the combination of frequent sun burns in childhood and a Vitamin D deficiency.
 Interesting, right?
-Don’t let your kids or yourself get burnt, and be sure to consume enough vitamin D, be it via the sun or through food.
+Don't let your kids or yourself get burnt, and make sure to consume enough vitamin D, be it via the sun or through food.

-This doc is treating depression successfully with Vitamin D without prescribing antidepressants.
+This doc is treating depression with Vitamin D before prescribing antidepressants with great success.
 She has found that people experience substantial improvement in their symptoms within the first 2-4 weeks of integrating the use of Vitamin D, though it usually takes a full year of Vitamin D treatment to fully balance their health.
 That will be a very interesting segment to share so please stay tuned.

-How Do You know if You’re Vitamin D Deficient?
+How Do I know I am Vitamin D Deficient?